neos-modding-group/neos-mod-manifest/docs/schema.md

         - Neos version compatibility?
 (NOT semver `2022.1.28.1310` but `<` and `>` rules will work fine)
         - Modloader version compatibility? (semver)
         - Flag list (list of strings) special meaning, inherits from mod
-        - Conflicts (list of mod ids), inherits from mod
+        - Conflicts (list of mod GUIDs), inherits from mod
-        - Mod dependencies? (circular dependencies are actually okay), list of mod ids + version specifiers?.
+        - Mod dependencies? (circular dependencies are actually okay), list of mod GUIDs + version specifiers?.
 NML dependency is implied by default, inherits from mod
         - Artifact list
           - Artifact
             - Download URL